 FISMA requires objective assessments of the effectiveness of security controls on every information system operated by, or for, the Federal Government on an annual basis.
 FISMA requires both an internal evaluation and an independent assessment.
 As shown below, FISMA describes these security controls as control families.
 NIST SP 800-53 defines each of these families, as well as referencing additional NIST special publications that further describe execution of security activities for each family.

 How SAINT supports FISMA

-As a vulnerability scanner and exploit product, SAINT provides direct support to two of these controls:
+SAINT provides direct support to two of the FISMA controls:

 - CA – Security Assessment and Authorization (CA-7 Continuous Monitoring)

 - RA – Risk Assessment (RA-3 – Risk Assessment; RA-5 – Vulnerability Scanning)

 SAINT helps government agencies assess systems with these key features:

 - Detect vulnerabilities before they can be exploited.
 SAINT's vulnerability assessment will allow administrators to take precautions and bolster network security.

 - Find fixes fast.
 When SAINT finds vulnerabilities, it leads network administrators to the fastest fixes for them.